Central Kitsap Food Bank

 The demand for food assistance is increasing:

-• 51% more households are seeking help due to SNAP program reductions (previously known as Food Stamps) and national inflation.
+• 51% more households are seeking help due to SNAP program reductions (previously known as Food Stamps) and national inflation. especially after the federal government shutdown in October.

-• Almost 44,000 people received food assistance through CK Food Bank in 2024.
+• Almost 45,000 people received food assistance through CK Food Bank in 2025.

-• 1.17 million pounds of food were distributed to 12,131 families last year.
+• 1.17 million pounds of food and supplies were distributed to over 15,000 families last year.

 Through partnerships with local farmers, community organizations, and volunteers, CKFB helps reduce food waste and maximize resources to serve those in need.
-CK Food Bank coordinated with local farmers to receive fresh fruits and vegetables, so families enjoy the choice of healthy foods on their tables every day.
+CK Food Bank coordinates with local farmers to receive fresh fruits and vegetables, so families enjoy the choice of healthy foods on their tables every day.
 Any fresh foods not received by clients; they go back to the farmers to feed their stock ensuring no waste is added to the environment.

 How We Serve Our Community